tsathoqqua/limadocs/docs/source/mudlib/adversary.rst

 Mudlib *adversary*
 *******************

-Documentation for the adversary mudlib in */std/adversary.c*.
+Documentation for the adversary functions for the mudlib in */std/adversary.c*.

 ..
 TAGS: RST